-To get tickets for the Sutter Street stands and Kearny Street stands, you can purchase them through the official parade site, at chineseparade.com. $30 each plus $8 shipping and handling fee for less than 10 tickets.
-10% off for 10 or more tickets.
-Under 2 yrs free.
+To get tickets for the Post Street stands and Kearny Street stands, you can purchase them on the Eventbrite site, at Chinese parade. $35 each.
+Under 2 yrs free (sitting on lap).

 You are reserving a seat in the bleacher area, but there are no assigned seats.